jonathanpberger/delux-sustain-talk/sustain.md

 # 3 big areas for improvement:

-- Acceptance Criteria-delimited design stories (what counts as 'done'?),
+- Acceptance Criteria-delimited design stories
+	- (what counts as 'done'?)
-- Meaningful estimation of work for design (when will it be done?),
+- Meaningful estimation of work for design
+	- (when will it be done?)
-- A culture that values Sustainable Pace (how can we keep doing it?).
+- A culture that values Sustainable Pace
+	- (how can we keep doing it?)

 ---